rupl/chrisruppel.com/travel/_posts/2016-01-21-goodtimes-gili-air.md

 {% include gallery.html gallery=page.gallery %}

-We found a really great place to stay called [Goodtimes Bungalows](http://www.goodtimesbungalow.com/).
-It's run by a Norwegian family and they are some of the friendliest, most generous people we've met on our whole trip.
+We found a really great place to stay called [Goodtimes Bungalows](https://www.tripadvisor.com/Hotel_Review-g664667-d9770221-Reviews-Goodtimes_Bungalows-Gili_Air_Gili_Islands_Lombok_West_Nusa_Tenggara.html).
+It's run by a Norwegian family and they are some of the friendliest, most generous hosts we've met on our whole trip.

 They built a great property and have done it according to all the customs of the locals, which not all businesses do.
 They are very eco-friendly, with the hot water coming from a solar panel, and they plan to eventually power the entire property by solar+batteries.